ilubis85/track2dm/README.md

 We have provided some dataset to play with to understand how the package works.
-Three types of data are needed, the track where the survey is recorded spatially, the observation along the tracks and elevation as raster data downloaded from USGS website.
+Three types of data are needed, the track where the survey is recorded, the observation along the track and digital elevation model (DEM) as raster data.

 ``` r
 # LOAD ALL DATA